Yuti2908/W3-schools-exercises/README.md

 ```
 var x  = 50;
 ```
-Display the sum of 5+10, using the varuable: x and y
+Display the sum of 5+10, using the variable: x and y
 ```
 var x = 5;
 var y = 10;
 document.gtElementById("demo").innerHTML = x + y;
 ```
-Create a varialbe called Z, assign x+y to it, and display the result in an alert box
+Create a variable called Z, assign x+y to it, and display the result in an alert box
 ```
 var x  = 5;
 var y = 10;
 var z = x + y;
 alert(z);
 ```
-On one sigle line, declare threee variable with the following names and values:
+On one single line, declare three variable with the following names and values:
 * firstName = "John"
 * lastName = "Doe"
 * age = 35